Redirected Auto T Cells for Advanced Myeloma

 • Pregnant or nursing females

-• HIV or HTLV - 1/2 seropositivity
+• HIV or HTLV-1/2 seropositivity

-• Known history of myelodysplasia
+• History of myelodysplasia

-• Active Hepatitis B (as defined by positive Hepatitis B surface antigen); positive Hepatitis C virus (HCV) antibody is NOT an exclusion.
+• Active Hepatitis B (as defined by positive Hepatitis B surface antigen); positive Hepatitis C virus (HCV) antibody is NOT an exclusion

-• Prior allogeneic transplant.
+• Prior allogeneic transplant

-• History of severe autoimmune disease requiring steroids or other immunosuppressive treatments.
+• History of severe autoimmune disease requiring steroids or other immunosuppressive treatments

-• Active immune mediated diseases including: connective tissue diseases, uveitis, sarcoidosis, inflammatory bowel disease, multiple sclerosis.
+• Active immune mediated diseases including: connective tissue diseases, uveitis, sarcoidosis, inflammatory bowel disease, multiple sclerosis

-• Evidence or history of other significant cardiac, hepatic, renal, ophthalmologic, psychiatric, or gastrointestinal disease which would likely increase the risks of participating in the study.
+• Evidence or history of other significant cardiac, hepatic, renal, ophthalmologic, psychiatric, or gastrointestinal disease which would likely increase the risks of participating in the study

-• Active bacterial, viral, or fungal infections.
+• Active bacterial, viral, or fungal infections

 Locations